Technical architecture overview for IT teams evaluating AccessPoint

 Platform Overview

-AccessPoint is an ATIP/FOI request management platform that runs entirely within your organization's Microsoft 365 and Azure tenant.
-There are no external servers, databases, or third-party cloud dependencies at runtime.
-All data remains in your environment under your control.
+AccessPoint is an access-to-information and privacy management platform built on Microsoft 365 and Azure.
+It began as a subject access request (SAR) management tool and has grown into an integrated ATIP/privacy office suite covering the full request lifecycle and the surrounding privacy program.
+It runs entirely within your organization's own Microsoft 365 and Azure tenant: there are no external servers, databases, or third-party cloud dependencies at runtime, and all data remains in your environment under your control.

 Key characteristics:

-• No vendor runtime access — The publisher cannot access your data at any point during normal operation
+• No vendor runtime access — the publisher cannot access your data during normal operation

-• Configuration over code — Request types, extension reasons, exemption codes, and choice fields are data-driven
+• Configuration over code — request types, exemption codes, and choice fields are data-driven

-• Multilingual by design — Three-tier translation system supporting 11 languages
+• Multilingual by design — a three-tier translation system supporting 11 languages

 Architecture Diagram